 The Graduate School and Inspiration Dissemination Present

-Join us as six current graduate students from Oregon State University take the stage.
-The students will share the questions and motivations framing their research in an 8 to 10-minute engaging format.
+Join us as four current graduate students from Oregon State University share the questions and motivations framing their research in an 8 to 10-minute engaging format.

 Grad Inspire combines scholarship communication with personal narrative, giving us a glimpse of not only "how" these students perform their work, but also the motivations and commitment behind it.
 This event introduces the phenomenal breadth of research, teaching, and discovery undertaken by graduate students at Oregon State.

 Sigride is passionate about environmental health.
 Her long-term goal is to improve the health of the people of Gabon, where she is from.